The Tahitian Affair

-When Philippe came back and mentioned desert, his eyes slid down.
+When Philippe came back in and mentioned desert, his eyes moved down.
 It was very warm, and Tanya had slid her skirt up high around her thighs.
-Tanya didn’t budge, knowing Philippe must be used to bare legs around here; women walking around practically naked.
-But she did yearn for him to place his hand on her thigh, slide it up her skirt, and eat her for dessert.
+Tanya didn’t budge, knowing Philippe was used to bare legs here; women walking around practically naked.
+But she yearned for him to place his hand on her thigh, slide it up her skirt…and eat her for dessert!

-Tanya answered, “Then I will hope to meet you again soon.”
+“Then I will hope to meet you again soon,” she smiled.

 Tanya wished they had more booze in the room so Richard would pass out.
 Even if she didn’t go out to meet Philippe, it would be a relief.
 She checked the refrigerator bar, but all the little bottles were already empty!

-The first thing she did was shower.
 Showering naked outdoors helped her imagine meeting Philippe.
-The exotic scents in the air, looking up at the palm trees, slathering coconut oil over her body, and tying the pareo around herself, she set out to meet him.
+The exotic scents in the air, looking up at the palm trees, slathering coconut oil over her body.
+She tied the pareo under her arms and set out to meet him.

-But Tanya wasn’t prepared for the depth of darkness.
-The moon hadn’t risen yet.
-She felt lost in the shadows of the dirt road, and couldn’t find her way.
-She finally gave up and returned to the room disappointed because she was unable to find her French Chef.
+The moon hadn’t risen yet and Tanya wasn’t prepared for the depth of darkness.
+She got lost in the shadows of the dirt road, and couldn’t find her way.
+She finally gave up and returned to the room disappointed because she could not find her French Chef.

-“No thanks Richard, by the way where are you planning on sleeping?”
+“No thanks Richard, where are you planning on sleeping?”

 “Richard, you lied to me, now it’s your problem, not mine.”